PersonaPredicta/Survey_Says.../README.md

 - Text files for each stage of the data science pipeline, including functions
 - Background information on the survey, resources on building personas
 - Analysis from the first team that used different analysis techniques
+- Environment File of Python libraries used in the repository

 https://github.com/PersonaPredicta